 Table 8-3 provides enrollment numbers for all grade levels from the 2014-15 school year through the 2021-22 school year.

+Table 8-3.
+Mashpee School Enrollment by Grade

 Source: Massachusetts Department of Elementary and Secondary Education: School and District Profiles, 2022

 Over an eight-year period (2014-2022), school enrollment in Mashpee declined by approximately 19.8%.
 Table 8-3 provides total enrollment counts for 2013-2022 on a grade-by-grade basis, while Table 8-4 provides total school enrollment and the percent change from enrollment the prior year.
 Except for the 2017-2018 school year, each year experienced an enrollment decline from the prior year.